-RISK LARATION The Company's level of risk-taking shall be low.
-Risks shall be accepted only to be able to fulfil the mission as local government debt office.
-Other risks are to be eliminated.
-The risks that are accepted must be clarified, limited and continuously assessed.
-A sound risk culture safeguards the Company's low risk profile.
-PILLAR EQUITY NET PROFIT LIQUIDITY CONFIDENCE K APPETITE The Company shall maintain a favourable capital situation to be able to meet both the members' financing needs, as well as regulatory requirements.
+RISK CLARATION • • ing shall be low.
+Risks shall be acc e eliminated.
+The risks that are acc the Company's low risk profile. • • PILLAR EQUITY NET PROFIT LIQUIDITY CONFIDENCE K APPETITE The Company shall maintain a favourable capital situation to be able to meet both the members' financing needs, as well as regulatory requirements.
 This is achieved through foresight, capital planning and risk management.
 The Company shall achieve an operating income covering the Society's costs and interest on the owners' share capital.
 This is achieved through good cost control, sufficient lending margins and fees.
 The Company has no vested interest in generating a profit.
 The Company shall meet the members' financing needs.
 This is achieved through good planning, diversified funding, maturity matching, efficient security management and a highly liquid reserve.
 The Company shall maintain a high degree of trust among employees, customers, members and other stakeholders.
 This is safeguarded by means of a sound risk culture based on local government values, regulatory compliance and good internal governance and control.